igzhu/MMORPG_fansite_django/README.md

 ![image](https://user-images.githubusercontent.com/115280573/232076590-0ce260f1-d9a9-4c15-be93-c7e49689a25e.png)

-The site for MMORPG fans, but not only.
+The full-fledged site for MMORPG fans, but not only.
 Can be applied and used by similar communities.
 Contemporary set of web elements (dark/light themes, "hamburger", user logged badge, modal windows), also with great functionality like auth/registration with e-mail confirmation, messages, replies on it, e-mail notification about actions and events, newsletters by time interval or by once.